 The performance data quoted represents past performance and does not guarantee future results.
 Current performance may be lower or higher.
 Investment return and principal value of the fund will fluctuate, and shares may be worth more or less than their original cost when redeemed.
 To obtain performance data current to the most recent month-end, access our website at www.hwcm.com.

-Hotchkis & Wiley Global Value Fund standardized performance - from the dropdown menu, select month-end or quarter-end standardized fund performance
+Hotchkis & Wiley Large Cap Fundamental Value Fund standardized performance - from the dropdown menu, select month-end or quarter-end standardized fund performance

-You should consider the Hotchkis & Wiley Global Value Fund’s investment objectives, risks, and charges and expenses carefully before you invest.
+You should consider the Hotchkis & Wiley Large Cap Fundamental Value Fund’s investment objectives, risks, and charges and expenses carefully before you invest.
 This and other important information is contained in the Fund's summary prospectus and prospectuswhich can be obtained by calling 800-796-5606.
 Read carefully before you invest.

 The Fund may invest in foreign and emerging markets securities, which subjects the Fund to increased risk.
 Please read the fund prospectus for a full list of fund risks.
 All investments contain risk and may lose value.
 Equities, bonds, and other asset classes have different risk profiles, which should be considered when investing.